-Bunions Treatment in Houston (Cypress), Houston (Memorial) and Copperfield Place, TX
+Bunions Treatment in Houston (Cypress) and Houston (Memorial), TX

 A bunion is a common foot deformity characterized by a bony bump appearing at the base of the big toe joint.
 This bump tends to progressively worsen over time if left untreated, growing larger and pushing the big toe out of alignment.
 Beyond altering the physical appearance of the feet, bunions can also become painful, swollen, tender, and inflamed, making wearing shoes and walking uncomfortable.